-Work Station Sink and Fresh Water Shower
+Work Station Sink

-The sink in the cockpit work station is equipped with fresh and raw water.
+The sink in the cockpit work station is supplied by the fresh water system.
 The faucet pivots and folds down to allow the hatch to close.
 To use the sink, open the hatch and rotate the faucet outlet up.
-Make sure the Fresh Water or Raw Water switches are on.
-Open the freshwater faucet to supply fresh water to the sink or the raw water faucet to supply seawater.
+Make sure the Fresh Water Pump switch is on.
+Open the freshwater faucet to supply fresh water to the sink.